afshinamighi/Courses/FCSPy/week07/inf-fcspy07.md

 ## Problems:

 1. Assume we have a fair coin.
 We toss the coin.
 What is the probability of having a head?
 	- How would you approach this problem to solve it using programming?
 	- How would you model the parameters from the real world into the coding?

+2. 8-queens Classic Problem: We would like to have a code to check if queens are not attacking each other.
+	- How would you model the problem into the code?